chinapedia/wikipedia.abstract.en/Page/Medicine.md

 Others that did significant work include William Williams Keen, William Coley, James D. Watson (United States); Salvador Luria (Italy); Alexandre Yersin (Switzerland); Kitasato Shibasaburō (Japan); Jean-Martin Charcot, Claude Bernard, Paul Broca (France); Adolfo Lutz (Brazil); Nikolai Korotkov (Russia); Sir William Osler (Canada); and Harvey Cushing (United States).

-Alexander_Fleming.jpg's discovery of penicillin in September 1928 marks the start of modern antibiotics.]]
+'s discovery of penicillin in September 1928 marks the start of modern antibiotics.]]
 As science and technology developed, medicine became more reliant upon medications.
 Throughout history and in Europe right until the late 18th century, not only animal and plant products were used as medicine, but also human body parts and fluids.[64]
 Pharmacology developed in part from herbalism and some drugs are still derived from plants (atropine, ephedrine, warfarin, aspirin, digoxin, _vinca_ alkaloids,[65] taxol, hyoscine, etc.).[66]
 Vaccines were discovered by Edward Jenner and Louis Pasteur.

 The first antibiotic was arsphenamine (Salvarsan) discovered by Paul Ehrlich in 1908 after he observed that bacteria took up toxic dyes that human cells did not.
 The first major class of antibiotics was the sulfa drugs, derived by German chemists originally from azo dyes.